siimsek/Android-Debloater/README.md

 > ***Only Windows for now.***

 ## How to Use?
+1. <a id="raw-url" href="https://github.com/siimsek/debloater/releases/">Download File From Here</a>

+2. Extract file

-Open "Debloat.bat" and Feel Freedom
+3. Open "Debloat.bat" and Feel Freedom! :D

 *Apps will not be deleted, only disabled.*